Lie algebras and cohomology of congruence subgroups for SL_n(R)

 where $\phi_r$, $\phi_{r+1}$, and $\theta_r$ are the natural reduction maps and $\phi_r=\theta_r\circ\phi_{r+1}$.
 In \cite{shimura}, it is shown that reduction maps such as $\phi_r$, $\phi_{r+1}$, and $\theta_r$ are surjections.
-Given this, it's immediate that the three rows and two right columns are exact.
-A standard ``diagram chase" can be used to show that the first column is exact.
-This gives The reader should note that this isomorphism allows us to view
+Given this, it is immediate that the three rows and two right columns are exact.
+A standard diagram chase can be used to show that the first column is also exact.
+This gives